Nadine Fourcade

 Nadine Fourcade (25 February 1963 – 19 April 2011) was a French athlete, who specialized in the Long jump.

 Biography

+She was member, first of the Stade de Reims team and then the DAC Reims team.
+At first she competed in high jump, long jump, and combined events, but eventually specialized in long jump.
+She was a member of the junior French national team three times and the senior French national team ten times from 1980 to 1988.
+She competed in the European Championship finals in Stuttgart (1986) with a long jump of 6.52 meters.

 She won three French National Outdoor championship titles in 1986, 1987 and 1988, and won two other titles indoors in 1985 and 1986.
-On 4 May 1985, at Montgeron, she established a new French Long Jump record with a jump of 6.79m, improving by 17 cm the former best national jump owned by Jackie Curtet.
+On May 4 1985, at Montgeron, she established a new French Long Jump record with a jump of 6.79m, 17 cm beyond the former national jump record set by Jackie Curtet.